-Key actors from the UK and the Overseas Territories (OTs) met virtually from Tuesday, 30 November to Thursday, 2 December for the Oversight of Public Finance and Good Governance Forum 2021.
+Key actors from the UK and the Overseas Territories (OTs) met virtually from Tuesday, 30 November to Thursday, 2 December for the 4th Overseas Territories Forum on Oversight of Public Finances and Good Governance.

 This was the fourth programme of its kind, designed to bring together key stakeholders from across the Overseas Territories, including Speakers, Members, and Clerks from Legislatures, as well as Internal and External Auditors and Electoral Officials, to explore issues relating to good governance and oversight of public finances.
 Participating territories included Anguilla, Ascension, Bermuda, The British Virgin Islands, The Cayman Islands, The Falkland Islands, Gibraltar, Montserrat, Pitcairn, St Helena, Tristan da Cunha and The Turks and Caicos Islands.